xiyoulaoyuanjia/python_koans/README.rst

 ============

+-----------------------

  i have complete it by almost ten hours. any question or mistake let me know please
------------------------

-Getting Started
 ---------------